 As a baby/toddler sleep consultant, I typically work with babies aged 14 weeks to 2 years.
-Regardless of the child’s age or whatever other issue the parent is facing (short naps, needing to feed to sleep, fighting sleep in general, etc) an overwhelming majority of my clients share one single issue – their child seems to struggle with sleep at some point within the hours of 4:00 am to 6:00 am.
-For some children their sleep is simply lighter in the early morning hours, for others they seem to fall back to sleep easily from all feedings that take place until that elusive 4:00 am hour, at which point they seem to wake every 30 to 60 minutes until the sun comes up, or worse, they never go back to sleep once woken up any time after 4:00 am.
+Regardless of the child’s age, or whatever other issue the parent is facing, an overwhelming majority of my clients share this single issue.
+Their child seems to struggle with sleep at some point within the hours of 4:00 am to 6:00 am.
+For some children, their sleep is simply lighter in the early morning hours.
+For others, they seem to fall back to sleep easily from all feedings that take place until that elusive 4:00 am hour.
+It is at this point that they seem to wake every 30 to 60 minutes until the sun comes up.
+Or worse, they never go back to sleep once woken up any time after 4:00 am.

-While this drop in melatonin makes it harder for some children to stay asleep, it doesn’t mean that those children are incapable of sleep during that time, or that they should be starting their day any time before 6:00 am (no one should be starting their day before 6:00 am ;)) It simply means that many children find it harder to stay asleep during those hours.
+While this drop in melatonin makes it harder for some children to stay asleep, it doesn’t mean that those children are incapable of sleep during that time.
+And it also doesn’t mean that they should be starting their day any time before 6:00 am.
+(No one should be starting their day before 6:00 am 😉 It simply means that many children find it harder to stay asleep during those hours.

-I recently spent the night with a set of twins I was helping to sleep train.
-As I shuttled between the two of them, observing their sleeping and waking periods, I witnessed first hand how difficult it can be for little ones to remain soundly asleep in those early morning hours.
-This particular mother I was working with decided to employ an extinction based method which meant that while I was physically present in the room with the babies the entire night, I was there to observe them instead of interfere while they were learning how to put themselves to sleep.
-While each twin worked through a few night wakings in the early part of the evening, it was readily apparent how hard it was for each one of them to stay soundly asleep as we approached the 5:00 am and 6:00 am hour.
+The particular mother I was working with decided to employ an extinction based method.
+This meant that while I was physically present in the room with the babies the entire night, I was there to observe them instead of interfere while they were learning how to put themselves to sleep.
+While each twin worked through a few night wakings in the early part of the evening, it was easily apparent how hard it was for each one of them to stay soundly asleep as we approached the 5:00 am and 6:00 am hour.

 While these twins were clearly waking frequently around 4:00 and 5:00 am, I also noticed that they repeatedly cycled from being awake and crying to appearing totally asleep.
 In fact, many times while they were crying out their eyes remain closed.
 Even though their sleep was irregular, it was still mostly sleep with some errant cries of between 5-10 minutes.

-A word of caution – many parents who are unable or unwilling to attempt Cry It Out for naps or bedtime often find themselves attempting it for these early wakings.
-Moms and Dads are sleep deprived and miserable and finally decide to give in and see if crying will do what they are unable to do, which is put the child back to sleep.
+Many parents who are unable or unwilling to attempt Cry It Out for naps or bedtime often find themselves attempting it for these early wakings.
+Moms and Dads are sleep deprived and miserable, and finally decide to see if crying will do what they are unable to do.
+(Which is put the child back to sleep.)
 Cry It Out is the LEAST effective when tried for the first time in the middle of the night or for naps.
-Please do not try to deal with early morning wakings with CIO unless you are also using CIO at bedtime and for naps.
+Please do not try to deal with early morning wakings with CIO unless you are also using CIO at bedtime, and for naps.